patrykpilek/apis-php/README.md

   - [PHP: apache_request_headers](https://www.php.net/manual/en/function.apache-request-headers.php)
   - pass the access token to the task API endpoints in the authorization header
   - validate the access token and decode its contents
+  - get the authenticated user data from the access token
 - [ ] Authentication using JSON Web Tokens (JWTs)
 - [ ] Expiring and refreshing access tokens